+I’m all for a festive and free holiday DIY and these citrus rind diffusers are one of my faves.
 Not only do they cleanse the air and eliminate bad odors, but they also release the scent of whichever oils, spices, and herbs you choose to put in them.
-So just reach for a few common kitchen staples like cloves, cinnamon and thyme and you’ll be singing Winter Wonderland in no time.
+If you want your home to smell like the holidays (and who doesn’t?), just reach for a few common kitchen staples like cloves, cinnamon and thyme, and the oils of your choosing.
+Mix it all together and you’ll be singing Winter Wonderland in no time.

-To make your diffusers, simply hollow out some citrus rinds, add coarse sea salt and a mix of your choice of warm scents like clove, ginger and thyme.
-The sea salt does double duty, absorbing bad odors from the environment while also diffusing the fresh citrus and herb scents.
-Place your diffusers in different rooms throughout your house and replace every few days to keep your home smelling merry and bright.
+To make your diffusers for free (or next to nothin’), simply hollow out some citrus rinds, add coarse sea salt and a mix of your choice of warm scents like clove, ginger and thyme.
+The sea salt does double duty, absorbing bad odors from the environment and removing dust and impurities from the air, while also diffusing the fresh citrus and herb scents.
+To really bring out the scent of the oils, I like to put mine in the kitchen where it’s naturally warm or on a sunny windowsill.
+Be sure to sprinkle your diffusers throughout different rooms of the house and replace every couple days to keep your home smelling merry and bright.

 Here are three different citrus-y scents to make your home smell like the holidays.

 Slice the orange in half and hollow out both sides using a paring knife and spoon, being sure to remove as much of the fruit flesh as you can.
 In a small bowl, mix the sea salt, cinnamon essential oil and cloves.
 Spoon into the orange rind and place one half in different rooms of the house.
-Replace every 3-4 days.
+Replace every 3-4 days or sooner if you see signs of mold.

 Grapefruit with Cedarwood and Sage

 Slice the grapefruit in half and hollow out both sides using a paring knife and spoon.
 In a small bowl, mix the sea salt, cedarwood essential oil and sage leaves.
 Spoon into the grapefruit rind and place one half in different rooms of the house.
-Replace every 3-4 days.
+Replace every 3-4 days or sooner if you see signs of mold.

 Lemon with Rosemary and Vanilla

 Hollow out the lemons using a paring knife and spoon.
 In a small bowl, mix the sea salt, rosemary essential oil and vanilla extract.
 Spoon into the lemon rinds and place in different rooms of the house.
-Replace every 3-4 days.1
+Replace every 3-4 days or sooner if you see signs of mold.30